symmetriccurve/Interview-questions/Work Flow Questions.md

 ### Do you have a situation where you disagreed with the team ?

-The reasoning behind this question is to understand how do you can take rejections from others and how to react to them, Do you simply quit the job ? or stick along with the wrong decision(in respect to you) and get back to the work.
+The reasoning behind this question is to understand how do you react to people who disagree with you, Do you simply quit the job ? or stick along with the wrong decision(in respect to you) and get back to the work.

 A lot of times I witnessed experienced developers argue/debate/disagree over patterns again and again, and prove that how their proposed pattern is much cleaner and easier(in terms of understanding and implementing) than others.